Audiology (top-up) BSc (Hons)

 Graduates who achieve these aims will be equipped to meet the ongoing needs for skilled practitioners and may allow you to apply for career promotions both in the NHS (Band 5 and above) and independent sectors.

-On graduation, you could also gain professional accreditation with the Registration Council for Clinical Physiologists (RCCP) by registering with them.
-Registration with the RCCP is widely recognised by many employers and can be a requirement for employment.
+On graduation, you could also gain professional accreditation with the Academy for Healthcare Science (AHCS) by registering with them.
+Registration with the AHCS is widely recognised by many employers and can be a requirement for employment.
 Active registrants can also use the Professional Standards Authority (PSA) accreditation quality mark.

-What careers can I access with a degree in Audiology?
+What careers can I access with an Audiology degree?

 A degree in audiology can open up a range of healthcare careers in both the public and private sector, whether you are looking to advance in your current role or are just embarking on your career path.
 The top-up should allow for career promotions in the NHS.